-A summary description of the Share Compensation Plan is provided below under the heading "Securities Authorized for Issuance Under Equity Compensation Plans - Share Compensation Plan".
-The Share Compensation Plan is a rolling 10% plan under TSXV policies and the maximum aggregate number of Common Shares available for issuance under the Share Compensation Plan at any time, pursuant to restricted share units ("RSUs") and Options, is 10% of the outstanding Common Shares, less any Common Shares reserved for issuance under any other share compensation arrangements of the Company, including the Stock Incentive Plan (as defined below).
-See "Securities Authorized for

-Issuance Under Equity Compensation Plans - Share Compensation Plan" for a description of the Share Compensation Plan.
+The Share Compensation Plan is a rolling 10% plan under TSXV policies and the maximum aggregate number of Common Shares available for issuance thereunder at any time, pursuant to RSUs and Options, is 10% of the outstanding Common Shares, less any Common Shares reserved for issuance under any other share compensation arrangements of the Company, including the Stock Incentive Plan (as defined below).
+See "Securities Authorized for Issuance Under Equity Compensation Plans - Share Compensation Plan" for a description of the Share Compensation Plan.